-There are two types of delay voices in the Lexicon® Plate plug-in:
+There are two types of delay voices in the Lexicon® plug-ins:

 Reflections are simple delay voices leading from one of the input channels to one of the output channels.
 Their delay time may be modified, as well as the output level and polarity.